shiwalimohan/stbolt/lgsoar/soarcode/refsoar-readme.txt

     ^link: id of the link causing the add-arg
     ^main: id of the word structure for the ref

-    Single add-args, which have another word in the arg, add a ref for that other word as a side effect.
+    Single (and single-side and double) add-args, which have another word in the arg, add a ref for that other word as a side effect.
 This appears to be how refs propogate.

 new-idea (realize.soar)
 	Each ref is "realized" as a new idea or a coref to an existing idea, this operator handles the